josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 api_key = E41CAD466552810392D538FF8D43E2C5
 ```

-The following class to handles all the access details (using a Reader and a Writer class for each type of operation):
+The following classes handle all the access details (using a Reader and a Writer class for each type of operation):
 ```python
 """
 Simple configuration management for kismet_home settings